 Dana Koster was born in St. Paul, Minnesota and grew up in Ventura, California.
 She earned her English degree from UC Berkeley and MFA in poetry from Cornell University.
 From 2011-2013, she was a Wallace Stegner Fellow.
-Currently, she lives in California's agriculturally bountiful Central Valley with her husband and young sons.
-She works as a wedding photographer.
+She lives in Modesto, California with her husband and two sons, where she works as a wedding photographer and freelance writer.

 Dana's poems have appeared or are forthcoming in EPOCH, Indiana Review, Southern Humanities Review, The Cincinnati Review, PN Review, Clackamas Literary Review, THRUSH Poetry Journal and many others.
 She has work in the anthologies Drawn to Marvel: Poems from the Comic Books, Haiku of the Living Dead and More Than Soil, More Than Sky: The Modesto Poets.
 In 2012, she was the recipient of a Dorothy Sargent Rosenberg Prize and a Theodore Christian Hoepfner Award.
 Her first book, Binary Stars, was published by Carolina Wren Press in 2017.
 She makes a lot of claims about immortality and ghosts on her twitter account.